GSA/notifications-api/README.md

 ```sh
 make run-procfile
 ```

+If it runs correctly, you will be able to visit http://127.0.0.1:6011/ and see JSON from the API in your web browser.

 This will run all of the services within the same shell session.
 If you need to run them separately to help with debugging or tracing logs, you can do so by